NotePlan/plugins/jgclark.EventHelpers/README.md

 NB: the `Sort order` setting above also controls how the output of this list is sorted.

 ## /shift dates
 This command takes plain or scheduled day or week dates (i.e. `YYYY-MM-DD`, `>YYYY-MM-DD`, `YYYY-Wnn` or ``>YYYY-Wnn`) in the selected lines and shifts them forwards or backwards by a given date interval.
-This allows you to copy a set of tasks to use again, and have the dates moved forward by a month or year etc. It doesn't change dates in `@done(...) mentions, or that are in brackets.
+This allows you to copy a set of tasks to use again, and have the dates moved forward by a month or year etc.

 Its settings are:
 - Remove @done dates?
 Whether to remove `@done(...)` dates; by default it will.
-It doesn't remove any dates that are just in `(...)` brackets though.
-Default: true.
+(If you don't remove such dates, then they will also get shifted.)
 - Set any finished (i.e. completed or cancelled) tasks to open?
 Default: true.
 - Remove any 'processed tag name' on tasks or checklists?
 Whether to remove any 'processed tag name' (from the settings for "/time blocks to calendar" command above) from tasks or checklists.
 Default: true.